openvinotoolkit/model_server/docs/home.md

 Google Cloud Storage (GCS), Amazon S3, or Azure Blob Storage.

 Read [release notes](https://github.com/openvinotoolkit/model_server/releases) to find out what’s new.

-Review the [Architecture concept](architecture.md) document for more details.

 Key features:
 - support for multiple frameworks, such as Caffe, TensorFlow, MXNet, PaddlePaddle and ONNX